 Advertising can be deceptive.
 We all know this.
 But still we tend to assume that health care professionals are above that kind of trickery.
 However, the sort of misleading claims you will see from other dentists’ offices should give you pause.
 Most of the deception revolves around what they can supposedly do for you in terms of sedation dentistry methods.
 To say that they get loose with the terminology is putting it mildly.

-Many a Southern Indiana dentist’s office will claim to offer sleep dentistry, when, in fact, the highest level of sedation they offer is oral sedation.
+Many a Southern Indiana dentist’s office will claim to offer sleep dentistry, when, in fact, the highest level of sedation they offer is nitrous sedation.

 Is that a big deal?
 We think so.
 Here’s why: sleep dentistry is a very specific term and it involves a procedure that requires a great deal of training and expertise to administer (which our own Dr. Ron happens to have invested heavily in).

 Look, the other forms of sedation may well relax you to the point of sleep.
 But it still is not what the ADA would deem sleep dentistry.
 It can get confusing to those who are not in the loop.

 That’s why today we thought it might be of some use to anyone considering a complex dental procedure to explore the boundaries between the types of sedation that are available to you.

 Keep reading and then be sure to get in touch to schedule your next appointment at New Albany Implants.
 Please keep in mind that any other area dentist’s office that practices deception in their marketing might not have your best interests at heart like we do.
 We have nothing to hide, and we make it so that you have nothing to lose.
 You are always welcome to browse our testimonials and/or come in for a complimentary consultation.